tmds/Tmds.Ssh/README.md

   Task<SshDataStream> OpenUnixConnectionAsync(string path, CancellationToken cancellationToken = default);

   Task<RemoteListener> ListenTcpAsync(string address, int port, CancellationToken cancellationToken = default);
+  Task<RemoteListener> ListenUnixAsync(string path, CancellationToken cancellationToken = default);

   // bindEP can be an IPEndPoint or a UnixDomainSocketEndPoint.
   // remoteEP can be a RemoteHostEndPoint, a RemoteUnixEndPoint or a RemoteIPEndPoint.
   Task<DirectForward> StartForwardAsync(EndPoint bindEP, RemoteEndPoint remoteEP, CancellationToken cancellationToken = default);
   Task<SocksForward> StartForwardSocksAsync(EndPoint bindEP, CancellationToken cancellationToken = default);

-  // bindEP can be a RemoteIPListenEndPoint.
+  // bindEP can be a RemoteIPListenEndPoint or a RemoteUnixEndPoint.
-  // localEP can be a DnsEndPoint or an IPEndPoint.
+  // localEP can be a DnsEndPoint, an IPEndPoint or a UnixDomainSocketEndPoint.
   Task<RemoteForward> StartRemoteForwardAsync(RemoteEndPoint bindEP, EndPoint localEP, CancellationToken cancellationToken = default);

   Task<SftpClient> OpenSftpClientAsync(CancellationToken cancellationToken);